Herbalife is a multilevel marketing company that sells nutritional supplements and personal care products in more than 90 countries around the world.

 - Nuts and seeds: raw, roasted, or ground into flour or nut butter

 Foods that are highly processed or calorie- or fat-dense should be consumed in moderation.

-Summary Choose your favorite high-protein, high-fiber and low-fat items from the grocery store for your additional meals and snacks.
+Choose your favorite high protein, high fiber, and low fat items from the grocery store for your additional meals and snacks.

-It’s convenient, easy to follow and may aid short-term weight loss, though long-term success has not been studied.
+It’s convenient, easy to follow, and may aid short-term weight loss, though long-term success hasn’t been studied.

-Yet, it’s expensive, may cause side effects, and the safety and effectiveness of the supplements has not been researched.
+Yet, it’s expensive, may cause side effects, and the safety and effectiveness of the supplements hasn’t been researched.